vippsas/vipps-login-api/vipps-login-api-faq.md

 identifier will allow you to keep a consistent user profile even if the user changes contact information.

-Beware that login with Vipps it not an electronic ID.
-Thus the NIN can only be used to simplify the customers processes by removing manual input or to lookup the customer in your own or external registers.
+Beware that Vipps Login it not an electronic ID.
+Thus, the NIN can only be used to simplify the customers processes by removing manual input or to look up the customer in your own or external registers.
 This can be done as part of the processes to become a customer or to link login with Vipps to an existing user.
 If you need to store the NIN for new users we recommend that you use an